Connectome Inspired Neural Network

 Connectome Initialization :

-W i j β C i j W_{ij} \propto C_{ij} W ij β β C ij β Sign from neurotransmitter prediction
+W i j β C i j W_{ij} \propto C_{ij} W ij β β C ij β (synaptic count from connectome)

 Simultaneous recording of all 302 neurons